pierpaolo28/pierpaolo28.github.io/about.md

 - Electronics and Computer Science 2016 Excellence Scholarship - monetary award for exceeding university requirements.

 ## Communities & Open Source
-- **AWS Community Builder (2021-Present):**
+- **AWS Community Builder (2021-Present):** Enrolled in the AWS Community Builder program as a Data Specialist, creating AWS enablement material and providing feedback on new AWS features.
 <br>
 ![](/assets/img/AWScommbuild.png)
-- **Open Source Contributions (2018-Present):** Worked on various open source projects using programming languages such as Python and R (more than 250 followers on GitHub).
+- **Open Source Contributions (2018-Present):** Worked on various open source projects using programming languages such as Python and R (more than 300 followers on GitHub).
 Some of my most interesting projects regarding topics such as Computational Finance and Reinforcement Learning are currently available in my [Artificial Intelligence Projects GitHub repository](https://github.com/pierpaolo28/Artificial-Intelligence-Projects).
 - **Microsoft Student Ambassador (2019-2020):** As part of my Master Degree, I have been a Microsoft ambassador at the University of Southampton.
 Thanks to this role, I had the opportunity to organise and present Workshops and Hackathons events using Microsoft Azure technologies.
 - **Artificial Intelligence Society (2019-2020):** I have been a founding committee member of the University of Southampton Artificial Intelligence Society for which I organised workshops covering topics such as Machine Learning deployment and Natural Language Processing.